Sunday Worship - January 18

 University Ministry

 Citylife is one church made up of college students from multiple campuses across our city.
 We gather monthly at City Night Fellowship to develop meaningful relationships with students across campuses.
-Invite your friends and join us for our next monthly large group gathering Thursday 11/13 at Ruggles Baptist Church.
+Invite your friends and join us for our next monthly large group gathering this Thursday 1/22 at Ruggles Baptist Church.
+Contact tyler@citylifeboston.org for more information.